Kotlin/kotlinx.coroutines/docs/coroutine-context-and-dispatchers.md

 </div>

-Alternatively, we can implement [CoroutineScope] interface in this `Actvity` class.
+Alternatively, we can implement [CoroutineScope] interface in this `Activity` class.
 The best way to do it is to use delegation with default factory functions.
 We also can combine the desired dispatcher (we used [Dispatchers.Default] in this example) with the scope: